send2mksingh/send2mksingh.github.io/_posts/2024-6-22-Ansible-Modules.md

      $ ansible webservers -m service -a "name=httpd state=started"
      $ ansible webservers -m ping
      $ ansible webservers -m command -a "/sbin/reboot -t now"

+---
+   Here is another way to pass arguments to a module that is using YAML syntax, and it is al     so called complex args.
+ ---
+     $ name: restart webserver
+     $ service:
+     $ name: httpd
+     $ state: restarted